Quirinus/MXLU_Documentation/README.md

 - Check/Add: Can Ring of Pride be cubed with MOs?
 What about (More) Luck or Lottery?
 Can Sigil of the 7 Deadly Sins be cubed for (More) Luck or Lottery recipes? // no and no and no no no
 - add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)
 - (CG): remove Durability from Indestructible and throw weapons items in docs in tu/su/ssu/sssu pages.
+- (CG): remove Durability from Indestructible and throw weapons items in docs in sets pages.(uniques pages are already done)
 - (kor) add: colored items to doc
 - Mammen Axe (2): now has 2 sockets.
 Hexblade (2): now has 2 sockets. update in baseitems. check if TU2 versions have 2 sockets or still 1.
 - bremmtown upg - add flavor text from the bottom+color: http://www.medianxl.com/t6281p500-new-screenshot-items-2014-2015#180887
+- cc brc/ennead pages and wherever (char page?), fix color, stat order and remove 'challenge' word (check the color/text/order of empty cc): http://www.medianxl.com/t6281p500-new-screenshot-items-2014-2015#180887
+- add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)